adamspd/spam-detection-project/README.md

 package integrates with Django or any other project that uses python and offers three different classifiers: Naive Bayes, Random Forest, and Support Vector Machine (SVM).

-:warning: **Warning**: No significant breaking changes were added to the version 2.x.x in terms of usage. :warning:
+⚠️ **Warning**: No significant breaking changes were added to the version 2.x.x in terms of usage. ⚠️

 ## Table of Contents